14/03/2023

 • The modal chromosome number for SH-SY5Y cells is 47, and they possess a rare marker of chromosome number 1, trisomy of 1q, caused by the insertion of an extra copy of the 1q segment into the long arm of chromosome 1.

-2. Culturing SH-SY5Y cells
+Culturing SH-SY5Y Cells

 In neurobiological research labs, SH-SY5Y cells are the most cultured neuroblastoma cells.
-To work with these cells, it is essential to understand what type of growth medium is suitable for their culture, their adherence characteristics, optimal seeding density, and the proper method for freezing them.
+To work with these cells, it is essential to understand what type of growth medium is suitable for their culture, their growth characteristics, optimal seeding density, and the proper method for freezing them.
 This section will provide essential information on culturing SH-SY5Y cells to assist you with these aspects.

 Key Points for Culturing SH-SY5Y Cells